rproskuryakov/rproskuryakov.github.io/content/about.md

 As an MLOps Engineer with over 5 years of experience, I have had the opportunity to contribute to a wide range of projects, including those focused on NLP, machine learning engineering, and consulting/audit.
-Currently, I work at Wildberries, the largest online retailer in Russia, where I apply my expertise to drive innovative solutions and optimize machine learning operations.
+Currently, I work at X5, the largest retailer in Russia, where I apply my expertise to drive innovative solutions and optimize machine learning operations to search and recommender systems.

 In my spare time I enjoy swimming.